Fabrizio-Caruso/CROSS-LIB/README.md

 When a game is built for a specific target, Cross-Lib will:
 1. convert the abstract graphics assets in graphics assets for the given target on the fly;
 2. compile the game code (and the target-specific game assets) by using the appropriate compiler;
-3. if needed, create a disk/cassette/cartridge image.
+3. if needed, whenever possible, create a disk/cassette/cartridge image.

 -------------------------------------------